CompEpigen/DecompPipeline/vignettes/DecompPipeline.md

 * **hybrid** Selects half of the sites randomly and the other half as the most variable.
 * **range** This options selects the sites that have a difference between the minimum and maximum value across all samples higher than ```RANGE_DIFF```.
 * **custom** The sites to be used are provided by the user with a file containing row indices.
 The file needs to be provided in ```CUSTOM_MARKER_FILE```.
+* **all** Using all sites available in the input.
+* **pcadapt** Uses principal component analysis as implemented in the *bigstats* R package to determine sites that are significantly linked to the potential cell types.
+This requires specifying K a priori (argument ```K.prior```).
+We thank Florian Prive and Sophie Achard for providing the idea and parts of the codes.
+* **edec_stage0** Employs EDec's stage 0 to infer cell-type specific markers.
+By default EDec's example reference data is provided.

 For most of the options (except for **houseman2012**, **jaffe2014**, and **range**) the number of selected sites can be specified using the parameter ```N_MARKERS```.
 In contrast to CpG filtering, subset selection is independent of the data type (array-based and BS).
 The function returns a list, with each entry containing row indices of the selected sites: